 In the first wave of educational technology identified by EDUCAUSE in 2000, learning management systems figured prominently.
 Investment in the technology led to its rapid development across global higher education as a gateway to online teaching and learning evident in the increased prominence of Blackboard and Moodle.
 In the second wave, Web 2.0 collaborative technologies emerged between 2005 and 2010 and emphasized learner connectedness and creativity.
 Learning analytics belongs to a third wave in which instructors and learners are engaged with measuring learning activities.
 As a result of renewed interest in online and blended forms of learning and the emergence of massive open online courses (MOOCs), tracking learner movements and task activities that contribute to performance has become a growing trend (Volk, Kellner & Wohlhart, 2015).

 Widespread use of social networking sites and other daily online activities has led to interest in the data traces web site users leave behind whenever they access online resources.
-Based on user experience, the Web now predicts and recommends products, services and friends for networks.
-The application of big data has led to research on adaptive forms of modelling that can be used to predict learner engagement and potential future success or failure.
-As higher education moves to a mass system with many more students and many alternative modes of study, institutions are turning to consider the role of analytics to collect, analyse and visualise complex data sets on student interaction and engagement in an area increasingly underpinned by a service-oriented performance-driven rationale.
+Based on user experience, the Web now predicts and recommends products, services and friends for individuals users’ networks.
+The application of big data has led to research on adaptive forms of modelling (i.e., the use of data from previous or different cohorts to engage in predictive testing of the impact of different instructional models) that can be used to predict learner engagement and potential future student success or failure.
+As higher education moves to a mass system with many more students and many alternative modes of study, institutions are turning to consider the role of analytics to collect, analyse and visualise complex data sets on student interaction and engagement in an area increasingly underpinned by a service-oriented, performance-driven rationale.

+Learning analytics in language education

-Over the last few years dashboards have become an integral component of many applications and digital devices, sed to record and display data in visually appealing formats in real time.
-Students in higher education are less familiar with the use of dashboards in formal education however and more research is required on the indicators they perceive as useful and how likely they are to use them to aid learning.
+Over the last few years dashboards have become an integral component of many everyday applications and digital devices, used to record and display large amounts of data in visually appealing formats in real time.
+Students in higher education are less familiar with the use of dashboards in formal education however, and more research is required on the indicators they perceive as useful and how likely they are to use them to aid learning.

 Turning to language learning, Chapelle has argued that it was “necessary to identify the observable data that provide evidence of CALL qualities” (p.
 36).
 In e-learning environments data is routinely captured about what users do, when, with whom and how frequently.
 Such data can be used to redesign the content as well as to produce more adaptive environments that respond to the decisions they make.
 Youngs, Moss-Horwitz and Synder (2015), for example, discuss the potential of data mining for online French learning and argue that learning analytics could prove useful to instructors by answering questions such as: